Jayden876212/Jayden876212/README.md

 As of right now, some of my goals include learning all aspects of full-stack development, and completing personal projects whilst learning new tools in the process.

-Currently, I am studying a T-Level in Digital Production, Design, and Development whilst undertaking work experience at Rolls-Royce.
+Currently, I have just finished a T-Level in Digital Production, Design, and Development and completed a work experience placement at Rolls-Royce.

 Subjects that excite me include open source software, sustainability, and transport (especially trains!).